Michaela Pejzlová

-Michaela Pejzlová (born 6 April 1997) is a Czech ice hockey player and member of the Czech national ice hockey team, currently playing in the Finnish Naisten Liiga (NSML) with HIFK Naiset.
-She played her collegiate career with the Clarkson Golden Knights of ECAC Hockey, twice winning the NCAA Championship.
+Michaela "Míša" Pejzlová (born 6 April 1997) is a Czech ice hockey player and member of the Czech national team.
+She is signed with the Hockey Club Ambrì-Piotta Girls (HCAP Girls) of the Swiss Women's League (SWHL A) for the 2024–25 season.
+Her collegiate career was played with the Clarkson Golden Knights of ECAC Hockey, with whom she twice won the NCAA Championship.